slewis74/slewis74.github.io/Snow/_posts/2014-06-12-XAML-Commands-and-User-feedback.md

 title: Commands not executing, but why?
 categories: XAML, Commands
 ---
+---excerpt
+So now that you've [embraced commands](/2014/06/xaml-commands/), let's look at how we might provide a slightly better experience for users.
+---end
 So now that you've [embraced commands](/2014/06/xaml-commands/), let's look at how we might provide a slightly better experience for users.

 ## But why can't I execute?